macimax/WIKI_STEPMANIA/Noteskins.md

 ## Animation
 ### Sprite-based
 The easiest way to add animation to a tap note is to extend its respective graphic out horizontally with additional frames.
-StepMania will play the series of sprites on a loop based on the song's current BPM (don't forget to change the hint in the file name to match the new size!).
-Usually, such an animation would have 4 or 8 frames (so it would be ``_arrow 8x8.png``) for example.
+StepMania will play the series of sprites on a loop based on the song's current BPM.
+Usually, such an animation would have 4 or 8 frames; (don't forget to change the hint in the file name to match the new frame count, which in this case would be  ``_arrow 4x8.png`` or ``_arrow 8x8.png`` for example.

+Similar techniques can be used to add animation to other tap sprites too, such as mines and lifts.

 #### Vivid
 Normally, note animations in StepMania only use the frames within the row corresponding to the respective note quantization.
 However, StepMania can also animate the noteskin in such a way that the animation continues to cycle through the other colors in the sheet rather than only being one color; this is referred to as a **vivid** animation, as it resembles the behaviour of the "Vivid" arrows from _Dance Dance Revolution_ (the midi-vivid noteskin bundled with StepMania also uses this behaviour).